How to add signatures directly under the latest message in an email conversation

 Click Save & Publish to apply your changes.
 The signature will become available in Outlook and OWA for selected users.

-In server-side mode, the signature is automatically added to emails according to the defined conditions and exceptions and is placed right under the latest message in an email conversation (Fig. 8.).
+In cloud (server-side) mode, the signature is automatically added to emails according to the defined conditions and exceptions and is placed right under the latest message in an email conversation (Fig. 8.).

-In client-side mode, the signature is automatically added to an email being composed in Outlook or OWA (both to new messages as well as replies and forwards).
+In Outlook (client-side) mode, the signature is automatically added to an email being composed in Outlook or OWA (both to new messages as well as replies and forwards).
 It also appears directly below the newest message in an email thread (Fig. 9.).